 PFD runs a Queer Fiction Prize for new LGBTQIA+ writers to find emerging talent.
 Winners will be signed to PFD and supported in writing to the end of their novels.
-There are two separate categories for Adult and YA & Children’s fiction.
-Details of this year’s judges will be announced on our social media channels soon!
+There are two separate categories for Adult and YA & Children’s fiction, and this year the Adult category will be judged by Tufayel Ahmed alongside agent Cara Lee Simpson, with the YA & Children’s category judged by Pil Van Martin alongside agent Silvia Molteni.

 Anyone who identifies as LGBTQIA+ and who is un-agented and in the process of writing a piece of fiction is eligible to enter.
 Submissions do not necessarily have to be about LGBTQIA+ experiences as long as the writer identifies as such, though we are especially interested in stories with LGBTQIA+ characters or themes.